janikvonrotz/olmoto/README.md

 # Done

+* Design email for user inviations
+* Participants list in event (Chips)
 * New user doesn't work (probably because of the mail)
 * Configure smtp adress for send mail on heroku
 * Theme the app and MarkdownEditor